-I've been sitting with Matilda Wnek, one half of the London-based sketch duo Beard, for less than a minute when her comedy partner, Rosa Robson, approaches our table holding a sorry plastic stick which was clearly once attached to a now perished balloon.
-"I'm so sorry that that's happened sweetheart," offers Wnek in a mothering voice.
+I've been sitting with Matilda Wnek, one half of the London-based sketch duo Beard, for less than a minute when her comedy partner, Rosa Robson, approaches our table holding a sorry plastic stick with shrapnel from a popped balloon on the end.
+"I'm so sorry that that's happened, sweetheart," offers Wnek in a mothering voice.
 "We'll get you another one."
 With that, Robson's bounce is restored and she skips back into the adjacent park to continue playing with the animals and rolling in the grass.
 "I'm sorry, what were you saying?"

 Beard's brand of comedy may sound unique, but they aren't alone on the London comedy circuit in their pursuit of this unusual, uncomfortable kind of performance.
-Letty Butler and Lucy Pearman comprise the two-piece LetLuce, and their show Sea Men – A Naval Tale was lauded at the Edinburgh Fringe for its eccentricity and for being utterly off-the-wall.
+Letty Butler and Lucy Pearman comprise the two-piece LetLuce, and their show Sea Men (A Naval Tale) was lauded at the Edinburgh Fringe for its off-the-wall eccentricity.
 They, like Robson and Wnek, self-define as modern clowns, an idea that seems to be at the heart of a new female-fronted movement in British comedy.

 "I don't know this for sure but I think a clown is basically an idiot," says Pearman.
 "Either a character or real person who isn't afraid of looking fucking stupid.
 I feel like a clown every day and it's not out of choice.
 The difference is on stage it's good when people laugh, but in real life everyone just feels embarrassed for you when you drop a jar of mustard in the street or fall off your bike."